relaycoder/relaycode/docs/repomix-output.md

 ## Notes
 - Some files may have been excluded based on .gitignore rules and Repomix's configuration
 - Binary files are not included in this packed representation.
 Please refer to the Repository Structure section for a complete list of file paths, including binary files
-- Files matching these patterns are excluded: .cursor, docs, node_modules, .gitignore, .repomixignore, bun.lock, README.md, repomix.config.json, tsconfig.tsbuildinfo, REQUIREMENT.md
+- Files matching these patterns are excluded: .cursor, docs, node_modules, .gitignore, .repomixignore, bun.lock, README.md, repomix.config.json, tsconfig.tsbuildinfo
 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
 - Files are sorted by Git change count (files with more changes are at the bottom)